no5419595/nodeTestProject/README.md

 2. To query data, set `query: true` in the body.
 To append new data, use `query: false`

-3. append the sort/ filter json to the body  like the example.
+3. When querying, append the sort/ filter json to the body  like the example.

 {
 	"query": true,
 	"filters":[
 		{"field": "first_name", "operator": "STARTSWITH", "value": "Sar"},
 		{"field": "age", "operator": "GREATER-THAN", "value": 21},
-		{"field": "last_name", "operator": "CONTAINS", "value": "Do"}],
+		{"field": "last_name", "operator": "CONTAINS", "value": "Mus"}],
 	"sort": [{"first_name": "asc", "last_name": "desc", "age": "asc"}] }